bixb922/umidiparser/README.md

 # Class MidiEvent

 Represents a parsed MIDI event.
 You get MidiEvent objects iterating through a MidiFile.
+Some properties are available for all events, such as status and delta_us, others are only available for certain event types, such as velocity which is available for note on and note off.

 ## Properties available for all events